-Nutrition graduates are eligible to pass the National Colloquium Examination at the Ministry of Higher Education (MEHE) and get licensure for dietetic practice only after completing an internship at the dietetic department of a Lebanese hospital that is approved by the Ministry of Health.
-The LAU Dietetic Internship Program (DIP) is open to holders of a B.S. in Nutrition who wish to obtain the license to practice the profession of dietetics in Lebanon.
-It secures supervised training for a period of six months at LAU Medical Center-RH or other LAU-affiliated institutions across Lebanon.
-Upon successful completion of training, applicants are issued a certificate.
+B.S. in Nutrition graduates are eligible to pass the National Dietetic Colloquium Examination at the Lebanese Ministry of Higher Education (MEHE) and get licensure for dietetic practice only after completing an internship at the dietetic department of a Lebanese hospital that is approved by the Lebanese Ministry of Public Health (MoPH).
+The Dietetic Internship Program (DIP) at LAU is open to holders of a BS in Nutrition who wish to obtain the license to practice the profession of dietetics in Lebanon.
+It consists of a supervised training for a period of 6 to 12 months at LAU-affiliated healthcare institutions across Lebanon.
+Upon successful completion of the DIP, applicants are issued a certificate by the healthcare institution.

 The mission of the program is to prepare graduates for food and nutrition careers by providing them with the ability to integrate didactic and practical education in order to improve the health and well-being of individuals and groups while upholding the tradition of a liberal arts education.

-- develop professional attributes and a portfolio that are adapted to serve in diverse professional and community organizations and different cultural needs,
+- Develop professional attributes and a portfolio that are adapted to serve in diverse professional and community organizations.

-- demonstrate successful management of available resources and integrate the promotion of nutritional well-being with cultural needs,
+- Demonstrate successful management of available resources and integrate promotion of nutritional well-being with cultural needs.

-- successfully manage food service establishments and apply principles of food safety, and
+- Successfully manage food service establishments and apply principles of food safety.

-Students who wish to do an internship need to submit an application form and their official transcripts in their senior year.
-They are then selected and placed in different hospitals based on their academic performance and an interview.
+Students who wish to apply for a Dietetic Internship need to submit an application form and their official transcripts in their senior year.
+They are then selected and placed in different healthcare facilities based on their academic performance and an interview.
 Admission requirements include: